wethod/learning-center-source/content/pipeline/index.md

 ### Invoice Plan

-Here you can set when you plan to emit invoices for the project.
+Here you can set a plan to emit invoices for the project.
 This section is basically a calendar with some additional information:

 * **Plan**: the amount you plan to invoice for a given month;